cloudfirst/PromAnsible/README.md

-# educloud-monitor
+# promansible-monitor
-designed to monitor (real-time) eduCloud system, with the help of prometheus, grafana,and Ansible, FAI
+designed to monitor (real-time) promansible system, with the help of prometheus, grafana,and Ansible, FAI

 The whole work flow looks like below: